Menu Close

 1. Tenderness: Palpable in the lower neck on either side of the trachea.

-2. Pooling of Secretions: Observed during indirect laryngoscopy, indicating obstruction.
+2. Pooling of Secretions in the pyriform fossa: Observed during indirect laryngoscopy, indicating obstruction.

 3. Protruding Foreign Body: Occasionally visible in the post-cricoid region during an examination.